Psychoanalysis can be difficult to grasp, but it need not be mysterious. Here are a few attempts to describe it. Scroll to find other ways to learn.

 Upcoming Seminar

-Again, my primary goal is to demystify psychoanalysis for people in our community, and I think an examination of the work of Daniel Dennett (1942-2024) the philosopher of mind, and Steven Pinker (1954-) the MIT psycholinguist and cognitive scientist, offers an interesting and compelling way to describe psychoanalysis while avoiding psychoanalytic jargon.
+Again, my primary goal is to demystify psychoanalysis for people in our community, and I think an examination of the work of Daniel Dennett (1942-2024) the philosopher of mind, and Steven Pinker (1954-) the psycholinguist and cognitive scientist, offers an interesting and compelling way to describe psychoanalysis while avoiding psychoanalytic jargon.

 When you have the time, watch this video of Dennett speaking at Google in 2017.